obsidianmd/obsidian-developer-docs/en/Interface/Components/Navigation.md

-Styling for items and folders within file navigation and outline
+Styling for items and folders within file explorer and outline

 | Variable                              | Description                                 |
 | ------------------------------------- | ------------------------------------------- |